 Just think of cycling across combed green hills painted by vineyards, through hamlets and medieval villages: the dream is called Langa Classica, the home of Barolo, one of the greatest red wines of Italy.
 A region which has become a main hotspot for gourmands, but also a popular cycling destination thanks to its breathtaking landscapes and bikeable roads.

-The bike tour is free tip-based.
+The bike tour is free to join.
 It takes place all year on request.
 Please book in good advance

 2 days/1 night